AlexandreWadoux/AlexandreWadoux.github.io/_pages/Course_spectroscopy_with_R.md

 If you have any questions, feel free to contact us at [support@example.com](mailto:support@example.com).

 **Note:** This course is limited to 30 participants, so secure your spot today!

+**Enrollment Form**

+> Thank you for your interest in this course.
+To enroll in the course, please fill out the form below and complete your payment.

 ---